Mirror trading: What exactly is it?

 - May encourage lack of interest in training.
 Some may think that since everything is done for them, they don’t have to make an effort in anything else, just choosing a strategy and letting it reflect on their account.
 However, without good training we can’t know if the chosen strategy corresponds to our interests.

 There are numerous possibilities for training in trading without having to dedicate large amounts of money or time.
-Admiral Markets offers free weekly webinars on a variety of financial markets topics.
+Admirals offers free weekly webinars on a variety of financial markets topics.

 In addition, they’re available to anyone who wants to study a free Trading Master program that ranges from the most basic to the most professional topics.
 If you want to register and start your course, just click on the following banner: